 Total | 650 |

-- Fill in the Expense Tracker: Record each expense as it occurs.
+- Fill in the expense tracker: Record each expense as it occurs.
 Include the date, category, amount, and any relevant notes.

-- Categorize Expenses: Use predefined categories to help you analyze where your money is going, making it easier to spot trends.
+- Categorize expenses: Use predefined categories to help you analyze where your money is going, making it easier to spot trends.

-- Review Monthly Totals: At the end of each month, sum up your expenses by category to understand your spending habits better.
+- Review monthly totals: At the end of each month, sum up your expenses by category to understand your spending habits better.

 Evaluation